 CO2 causes no allergic reaction.
 Because CO2 is a natural byproduct, it cannot cause a hypersensitivity reaction.
 Therefore, CO2 is an ideal alternative to iodinated contrast medium for patients who have a history of allergic reactions.
 No steroid preparation is needed when CO2 is used.

 CO2 causes no renal toxicity.
 Experimental and clinical findings indicate that the selective injection of CO2 into the aorta or into the renal artery is safe and causes no renal injury, even in patients with diabetes or compromised renal function.
 Therefore, the gas is the preferred contrast agent for renal artery angioplasty and stent placement.

 CO2 causes no hepatic toxicity.
 The authors have personally used CO2 as a contrast agent for celiac, splenic, superior mesenteric, and hepatic arteriograms for patients with a variety of disorders.
 No injuries to the hepatic parenchyma have occurred after the injection of CO2.

 Unlimited amounts of CO2 may be used for vascular imaging because the gas is effectively eliminated by means of respiration.
 However, the operator should allow sufficient time for its clearance.

-CO2 is particularly useful for patients with compromised cardiac and renal function who are undergoing complex vascular interventions.
+CO2 is particularly useful for patients with a compromised cardiac and renal function who are undergoing complex vascular interventions.

-The vascular team at Narayana routinely uses CO2 for patients who need it as we have the specialised equipment needed to deliver CO2 safely and also the high quality cath lab and software needed to interpret the images accurately.
+The vascular team at Narayana routinely uses CO2 for patients who need it as we have the specialised equipment needed to deliver CO2 safely and also the high-quality cath lab and software needed to interpret the images accurately.